Microturbine: Design

-They comprise a compressor, combustor, impeller/turbine and electric generator on a single shaft or two.

-They can have a recuperator capturing waste heat to improve the compressor efficiency, an intercooler and reheat.

-They rotate at over 40,000 RPM and a common single shaft microturbine usually rotates at 90,000 to 120,000 RPM.

-They often have a single stage radial compressor and a single stage radial turbine.
+An MT consists of a compressor, combustor, impeller/turbine, and electric generator on a single shaft or two.It can have a recuperator capturing waste heat to improve the compressor efficiency, an intercooler, and reheat.
+Typical MTs rotate at over 40,000 RPM, and a common single-shaft microturbine usually rotates at 90,000 to 120,000 RPM.
+They often have single-stage radial compressors and single-stage radial turbines.
 Recuperators are difficult to design and manufacture because they operate under high pressure and temperature differentials.

-Advances in electronics allows unattended operation and electronic power switching technology eliminates the need for the generator to be synchronised with the power grid, allowing it to be integrated with the turbine shaft and to double as the starter motor.
+Advances in electronics allow unattended operation, and electronic power-switching technology eliminates the need for the generator to be synchronised with the power grid, allowing it to be integrated with the turbine shaft and to double as the starter motor.

-Gas turbines accept most commercial fuels, such as petrol, natural gas, propane, diesel fuel, and kerosene as well as renewable fuels such as E85, biodiesel and biogas.
+Gas turbines accept most commercial fuels, such as petrol, natural gas, propane, diesel fuel, and kerosene as well as renewable fuels such as E85, biodiesel, and biogas.
 Starting on kerosene or diesel can require a more volatile product such as propane gas.